Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 As an example of interactive storytelling, the first Kingdom Hearts game simply should not work.

 It is a title that brings together the introspective melodrama of Japanese developer Square’s Final Fantasy series of games with the largely more wholesome, melodic morality tales of Walt Disney’s animated and live action features.

-This mean forcing the player to battle new and familiar monsters in world’s built around films such as Peter Pan, Tarzan, the stop motion fable, The Nightmare Before Christmas, as well as undertaking quests based around the 101 Dalmations and Winnie the Pooh.
+This mean forcing the player to battle new and familiar monsters in world’s built around films such as Peter Pan, Tarzan, stop motion fable The Nightmare Before Christmas, as well as undertaking quests based around the 101 Dalmations and Winnie the Pooh.